Rishibharaj/decision-standardization-framework/README.md

 This framework was developed to standardize decision-making across unstructured communication channels by converting subjective interpretation into explicit decision logic, governance controls, and validation mechanisms.

-Developed through analysis of 89,000+ consumer correspondences and validated using 20,000 audited samples, the framework provides a structured approach for creating consistent, auditable, and repeatable operational decisions in restricted environments.
+Developed through analysis of 89,000+ consumer correspondences and validated using 20,000 audited samples, the framework provides a structured approach for reducing interpretation variability and creating consistent, auditable, and repeatable operational decisions in restricted environments.

 ## At a Glance